Taking off with the Mosquito NRG

 - A correct moonwalk also requires good control of the mouth gas.
 A well-functioning mouth gas will take a few tries to master.
 Typically you will be able to increase the throttle while running but not decrease it (you will have to spit it out and let the engine go back to idle).

 - A modern single surface hangglider is the best and easiest way to get into FLPHG.
+Many modern models come with short back wires & removable keel at 120 cm from hang point and are thus ready to be flown with mosquito.
 Wings like the Icaro Piuma, the Falcon 4 and the Malibu 2 are ideal for learning to fly and becoming comfortable with your Mosquito NRG.
-Older models (especially wings from the 90's) are to be avoided.

 - If you have a glider with VG then it is recommended to train your moonwalks with no VG at all.
 Even take offs should be made with no VG.
 It ensures that your wing will start flying and give your hands feedback in the shortest possible time.